How to Make a Simple Hawaiian Loco Moco Recipe at Home

 How to Make Hawaiian Loco Moco

-Prepare the hamburger patties: In a bowl combine the ground beef with the garlic powder, onion powder, and salt and pepper.
+Prepare the hamburger patties: In a mixing bowl, combine the ground beef with the garlic powder, onion powder, salt, and black pepper.

-Heat the olive oil in a large pan over medium heat and cook each hamburger patty for around 3 minutes per side or until done.
+Heat the olive oil in a large frying pan or skillet over medium heat and cook each beef patty for around 3 minutes per side or until done.
 Transfer to a plate a set-aside.

-While the burgers are cooking prepare the gravy.
-Melt the butter in a large pan over medium heat.
+While the burgers are cooking, prepare the gravy.
+Melt the butter in a large skillet over medium heat.

 Add the flour and cook for 30 seconds, stirring constantly.

-Add the broth and soy sauce and cook, stirring occasionally until the gravy thickens.
+Add the beef stock or broth and soy sauce and cook, stirring occasionally, until the gravy thickens.
 Remove from heat and set aside.
+This creates a delicious brown gravy that perfectly complements the dish.

 Assemble the Loco Moco: Make a bed of rice.
-Top with the hamburger patty and drizzle the gravy on top.
-Finish with the sunny-side-up fried egg.
+Top with the flavorful hamburger patty and drizzle the brown gravy on top.
+Finish with the sunny side up fried egg.

 And now you know how to make one of the most popular Hawaiian dishes!
 You’ll want to make this Loco Moco again and again!

-It’s one of those authentic Hawaii recipes that works for any time of day.
+It’s one of those authentic Hawaii recipes that works for any time of day—and if you’re new to this dish, this is truly an easy loco moco recipe to try at home.

 Love Hawaiian foods?
 Check out all my Hawaiian recipes for Hawaiian traditional food recipes and dessert recipes!